 The design studio is a key component of any curriculum.
 Whenever possible, students are assigned real projects, providing them with valuable hands-on experience.
 While working on these projects, students become proficient in the use of computer-aided design and drafting (CADD), model building, and other design software.

-In order to become licensed, candidates must meet experience requirements determined by each state.
+To become licensed, candidates must meet experience requirements determined by each state.
 A list of training requirements can be found at the Council of Landscape Architectural Registration Boards.

-Potential prospects may benefit by completing an internship with a landscape architecture firm during educational studies.
+New hires may be called intern landscape architects until they become licensed.
+Although duties vary with the type and size of the employing firm, interns typically must work under the supervision of a licensed landscape architect for the experience to count toward licensure.
+Potential landscape architects may benefit by completing an internship with a landscape architecture firm during educational studies.
 Interns may improve their technical skills and gain an understanding of the day-to-day operations of the business, including learning how to recruit clients, generate fees, and work within a budget.